-Managed by the Hungarian Chabad-Lubavitch Hasidic community, Carmel is one of Budapest’s three glatt kosher restaurants (two of them are meat, one dairy).
-Like Hanna, the other kosher meat restaurant around the corner from Carmel, it gets liveliest during Shabbat meals, that is, Friday's dinner and Saturday's lunch (here too, guests must prepay the meals; Friday's dinner at Carmel costs €25 per person).
+Managed by the Hungarian Chabad-Lubavitch Hasidic community, Carmel is one of Budapest’s three glatt kosher restaurants.
+Like Hanna, the other kosher meat restaurant around the corner from Carmel, it gets liveliest at Shabbat, that is, Friday's dinner and Saturday's lunch.
+Here too, guests must prepay the meals, each of which costs €25 per person.

-On regular days, a host of traditional Hungarian dishes are also available at Carmel like goulash soup and beef stew.
-Similar to Hanna, however, Carmel currently falls short on the culinary experience.
-Unless you're kosher, plenty of other restaurants serve tastier traditional Hungarian fare.
+On regular days, a range of traditional Hungarian dishes are also available at Carmel like goulash soup and beef stew.
+Similar to Hanna, however, Carmel can fall short on the culinary experience.
+Unless you eat only kosher, plenty of other restaurants serve tastier traditional Hungarian fare in Budapest.